VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Intro/community.md

 # Ⅰ - Community

+When you think engineer, what traits come to mind?
+If you're anything like most people, you probably thought "smart" and "antisocial".
+While I can't speak to how truthful that stereotype may be, I can tell you for sure that in engineering, not knowing how to make friends, ask for help, and talk with others will make you all but useless.

 The only way to be successful in this journey is to make friends along the way.
 Some of this gets really, really difficult.
 You *will* get stuck.
 Having friends to help makes it possible.
 Find group chats on telegram, join IRC channels, get on some forums, and ask questions on Reddit.
 Working with people is a lot more fun and you'll learn so much more.

 <!--